Bahai Temple, Uganda - Things to Do in Bahai Temple

 Top Things to Do in Bahai Temple

-Booking Tip: Entry is free and the temple is open daily from 9 AM to 6 PM.
-Visit during weekday mornings for a quieter experience, and consider joining the devotional services held at sunrise.
-No advance booking required, but dress modestly out of respect.
+Booking Tip: Entry is completely free and the temple is open daily from 9 AM to 5 PM.
+Visit during weekday mornings for a more peaceful experience, and consider timing your visit for late afternoon to enjoy the sunset views from the gardens.

 Getting There